 If South of Otter hosts anything good, which remains to be seen, it might be high-grade Au, like Dixie, or high-grade copper (“Cu“) & zinc (“Zn“) mineralization, like that found on nearby properties.

 I’m shamelessly playing the close-olgy card here, but only because GBR is one of the best gold stories of the past decade, up ~5,600% from $0.165 in 4Q 2016 to $9.40 today.
 Several other juniors have also done quite well.
 Pure Gold Mining is up ~1,020% since 4Q 2015.
 BTU Metals is up nearly 500% since 3Q 2018.
 One more; GoldON Resources, is up ~700% since 1Q 2019.

-Several juniors, and Evolution + Yamana, are actively exploring / developing projects & producing mines in the Red Lake mining district
+Several juniors, Evolution and Yamana, actively exploring / developing projects & producing mines

 That’s four Red Lake juniors with spectacular share price success.
 Four out of roughly 16 (25%) publicly-traded companies with all, or substantially all, of their gold and/or base metals assets in and around Red Lake, Ontario.
 Portofino, with a market cap of just $1M is perhaps the smallest player in the entire district.
 Yet, its under-explored property is both sizable & meaningfully prospective.